phenomenalpotato/basic-cc-templateScanner/README.md

 If you don't want to export or install anything in your own environment, you can use the docker image:

     1 - Build the image:

         docker build --tag templatescanner:latest .

     2 - Run the container:

         docker run templatescanner:latest /bin/bash -c "echo Authorization: ApiKey your_api_key_here > api.txt;/var/set-env.sh"

+If you want, you can also use the Makefile to:

+    Build the docker image:

+        - make build-dockerfile

+    Run the container: (Just don't forget to change you API Key in the MakeFile!)

+        - make docker-run

+    And Delete the Template_Scanner Executable:

+        - make delete

 <b>WARNING:</b>